tashian/emoji-text-replacements/README.md

 ![Keyboard system pref pane](https://cloud.githubusercontent.com/assets/50809/25370483/f75636f2-293f-11e7-93ec-349446099e3a.png)

-## Give me emoji now
+## Installation

-To install them, [download this plist file](https://raw.githubusercontent.com/tashian/emoji-text-replacements/master/dist/emoji.plist) and drag it into the Text Replacements list in the Keyboard prefs pane shown above.
+To install, [download this plist file](https://raw.githubusercontent.com/tashian/emoji-text-replacements/master/dist/emoji.plist) and drag it into the Text Replacements list in the Keyboard prefs pane shown above.
 Enjoy your new emoji shortcuts.

 ## Building